LaPreprint/LePub/docs/settings.md

     endfloat: false // Not implemented yet!
 ```

-1. Should be one of the [supported Typst styles](https://typst.app/docs/reference/model/bibliography/#styles).
+1. Should be one of the [supported Typst styles](https://typst.app/docs/reference/model/bibliography/#styles) or the path to a CSL file.